-AUTHOR Ben Kumar Head of Equity Strategy It's been a great time for the big US tech stocks recently.
-Microsoft is up 10% to 3 February, Apple 16%, Alphabet 23%, and Amazon 34%.
+AUTHOR Ben Kumar Head of Equity Strategy

+If something does hurt technology stocks, the pain is extremely focussed at an index level - in a way that it hasn't been previously.
+It's been a great time for the big US tech stocks recently.1 Microsoft is up 10% to 3 February, Apple 16%, Alphabet 23%, and Amazon 34%.
 Meta is up 57%, including one day in February that saw a 23% rally!